jbowman86/Belly_Button_Biodiversity/README.md

 ## Overview

-This analysis aims to accomplish the follwoing:
+This analysis aims to accomplish the following:

-  1. Reading the samples.json using D3 Library.
+  1. Read the samples.json using D3 Library.
-  2. A horizontal bar chart with a dropdown menu to display the top 10 OTUs found in the individual selected.
+  2. Develop a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in the individual selected.
     a.
 Use sample_values for bar chart values.
     b.
 Use otu_ids for bar chart labels.
     c.
 Use otu_labels as hovertext for the chart.